MystenLabs/sui-gas-pool/README.md

 2. Add more logging
 3. Add more tests
 4. Integrate with Redis DB?
-5. Integrate with AWS KMS
+5. Integrate with AWS KMS?
 6. Add crash recovery using local database.
 7. Make sure all the u64 in the RPC types are safe
 8. Support remote stress benchmarking
 9. Add ability to add more coins to the pool
 10. Think about load balancing and how to pair reservation and release.
+11. Allows pool initialization with target init amount less than 1SUI.